April 24 Column: Grow corn

 For today’s garden column, I decided to write about how to grow corn.
 It’s pretty hard to beat the taste of sweet, homegrown corn, right?

-Corn isn’t hard to grow but I have quite a few tips to share – all things I’ve learned over many years of growing it.
-These include protecting corn from the wind, how to get the best pollination of the ears, and variety recommendations.
+Corn isn’t hard to grow but I have quite a few tips to share.
+They are- all things I’ve learned over many years of growing it.
+These include protecting corn from the wind, getting the best pollination of the ears, and variety recommendations.
 You can read my column in today’s edition of The Spokesman-Review: Grow corn to indulge in summer’s favorite treat.
 Or you can read the text of my column underneath the video below.

 In this week’s video, I show you how to plant potatoes in containers.
 This year, we decided to only grow our potatoes in grow bags, rather than in a raised bed.
-It was so much easier to harvest them last fall AND it frees up one of our raised beds for growing other veggies.
+It was so much easier to harvest them last fall.
+Even better, it frees up one of our raised beds for growing other veggies.

 Here is my column on how to grow corn: